Rnandani/Natural-image-matting/README.md

 # Natural-image-matting
-It is a working folder and not completed.
+Work is in progess and yet not complete.